nico-robert/ticklecharts/README.md

 > [!NOTE]
 > - A temporary file is created when the command is executed (This may change in future versions of `ticklEcharts`).
 > - Method not supported with 'chart3D' class.
-> - Highly unstable, depends on the version of chrome installed.
+> - Highly unstable, depends on the version of `Chromium` installed.

 Global variables :
 -------------------------